NicolasGP01/NicolasGP01/README.md

-## Hi there ⚽
+## Hi there :soccer:
-My name is Nicolás García Peñaloza :soccer:, i'm from Armenia-Quindío (Colombia 	:colombia:)
+My name is Nicolás García Peñaloza :soccer:, i'm from Armenia-Quindío (Colombia 	:Colombia:)

 <!--